polarisltd/StatusPipelineModule_1/README.md

 ## 2019-0218

 - badge with actual number of cards per column
+- card side color
 - removal from Favorite, dialog prompt.
 - Card insert with popup
 - Card update with popup
+- Card delete popup confirmation.
 - tooltips for icons
+- Coluring Due Date In days and OverDue

+# TODOs
+- Drop into empty column
+- drop uncolors a trace of drag target
+- drop with required visual effect
+- When the user picks a card he can see where the original item place was (in light grey box),

+  and where it might be placed between other cards

+  Icon for Drag&Drop (<mat-icon>drag_indicator</mat-icon>)

+- Bell appearance when new notification available on item

+- Opening side bar when clicked on messages icon and open comments tab

+- Arrow navigates to groups listing of selected item (if task)

+- Ability to change the title and the due date (datepicker) by clicking on it

+- Events:

+  -> drag_n_drop emit_event

+    - Click on Project Room
+  event emitted @Output() onProjectRoomClick

+    - Remove from Favorite
+  emitted @Output() onToggleFavorite

+    - Navigate to documents view inside project room when clicking on the [docs icon]: event emitted on click on document icon @Output() onDocumentClick

+    - Bell appearance when new notification available on item: this would be a property on the card item that is injected by the store.
+But he must read an attribute unreadCount from the card item.

+    - Opening side bar when clicked on messages icon and open comments tab: this must be implemented both ways: must open sidebar and emit an event onDetails(item) so the item can be fetched by the container

+    - Arrow navigates to groups listing of selected item (if task): emitted as output @Output() onArrowClick

+    - Ability to remove item (delete): emitted as output @Output() onDeleteItem(id)

+    - Ability to add item (+ card is added): emitted as output @Output() onADddItem(Details)